Best Calf Exercises for Women: Good Routines, Great Results

 Exercises to Get Beautiful, Toned Calves

-Calf raises are the single best exercise to strengthen and tone your calves.
+Calf raises are one of the best calf exercises to strengthen and tone your calves.
 But, the good news is, cardio, like stair climbing and jump rope, provide a calves workout and can also help tone your calves!

 Jump roping requires you to stand on your toes, which gives your calf muscles one heck of a workout.
 Not to mention, 30 minutes of jump rope burns about 350 calories.
 That’s equivalent to about an hour of running!